Skip to main content

 Between the $200,000-plus full-time CISO, the infrastructure-focused MSP, and the project-based consultancy, there is a gap.
 It is the space where most New Zealand mid-market businesses actually sit — needing strategic security leadership, but at a scale, price point, and delivery model that reflects their reality.

-This is the space a structured Virtual CISO engagement is designed to fill.
+This is the space consistent external security leadership is designed to fill.

-A vCISO engagement is not a helpdesk retainer.
+This kind of engagement is not a helpdesk retainer.
 It is not ad hoc advice purchased by the hour.
-It is a defined programme of security leadership delivered on a predictable monthly cadence, with documented deliverables, measurable outcomes, and an ongoing relationship that deepens over time as the provider builds knowledge of the business.
+It is defined monthly security leadership with documented deliverables, measurable outcomes, and an ongoing relationship that deepens over time as the provider builds knowledge of the business.

-Within those disciplines, a mature vCISO provider delivers specific, tangible outputs — not hours of generic advice.
-These include security baseline assessments, risk registers with treatment plans, policy suites covering access control, data handling, acceptable use, and incident response, compliance programme management mapped to the Privacy Act 2020 and IPP 3A, personal data inventories, vendor risk assessments, incident response response plans, practice runs, board-ready quarterly scorecards, and security awareness programmes.
+Within those disciplines, a mature provider delivers specific, tangible outputs — not hours of generic advice.
+These include security baseline assessments, risk registers with treatment plans, policy suites covering access control, data handling, acceptable use, and incident response, compliance management mapped to the Privacy Act 2020 and IPP 3A, personal data inventories, vendor risk assessments, incident response plans, practice runs, board-ready quarterly scorecards, and staff awareness plans.

 The delivery model is ongoing.
 Policies are reviewed on a lifecycle, not written once and forgotten.
 Risk registers are updated as the business changes.
 Board reports are produced quarterly, not annually.
 Incident response plans are tested, updated, and tested again.
-The programme builds and matures over time, rather than arriving as a static document and immediately beginning to age.
+The operating rhythm deepens over time, rather than arriving as a static document and immediately beginning to age.

 The Cost Comparison

-What to Look for in a vCISO Engagement
+What to Look for in This Kind of Engagement

-Not all vCISO offerings are created equal.
+Not all offerings are created equal.
 The label has become popular enough that it is applied to a wide range of services, some of which bear little resemblance to actual security leadership.
-If you are evaluating vCISO providers, the following criteria separate credible programmes from marketing exercises.
+If you are evaluating providers, the following criteria separate credible engagements from marketing exercises.

 Red Flags